-Mike currently serves on the board of directors for the State Science and Technology Institute, the Michigan Strategic Fund, the Michigan Economic Growth Authority, Governor Snyder’s Talent Investment Board, and the Washtenaw Community College Foundation.
-He also serves on The University of Michigan Life Sciences Institute, Office of Technology Transfer and Center for Entrepreneurship, National Advisory Councils.
+Finney currently serves on the board of directors for the State Science and Technology Institute.
+He previously served on the Michigan Strategic Fund board and Governor Snyder’s Talent Investment Board.
+His volunteer service has included Washtenaw Community College Foundation and University of Michigan Life Sciences Institute, Office of Technology Transfer and Center for Entrepreneurship, National Advisory Councils.

-Mike has received numerous awards and recognition including the 2008 Saginaw Valley State University Outstanding Alumnus for the College of Business and Management; named by Crain's Detroit Business as one of the 2007 Newsmakers of the Year; and the 2005 Minett Distinguished Professor at Rochester Institute of Technology.
+He has received numerous awards and recognition including the 2014 Michigan Venture Capital Association Lifetime Achievement Award; 2008 Saginaw Valley State University Outstanding Alumnus for the College of Business and Management; named by Crain's Detroit Business as one of the 2007 Newsmakers of the Year; and the 2005 Minett Distinguished Professor at Rochester Institute of Technology.

-Mike holds a Master of Arts in Human Resources from Central Michigan University and Bachelor of Business Administration from Saginaw Valley State University.
+Finney holds a master of arts in human resources from Central Michigan University and bachelor of business administration from Saginaw Valley State University.